nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the description is different from what is already stored.
     + Pros: It is quicker to determine that the command is invalid.
     + Cons: Requires calling functions from `FavList` and `Fav` in the parser which would increase coupling.

+While alternative 2 would place all checks in one place, it can be tedious to test or debug.
+Therefore, alternative 1 was chosen.
+It also made the code look neater and more readable.

 ### 3.7.
 Dining options finder (/dine Feature)